Important Information

 Currently there is no single definition of sex or gender identity within the official statistics community.
 We also recognise that respondents and users may have differing interpretations of these terms.
 Given this, it is vital that producers clearly define and explain any terminology that they are using.
 It is the responsibility of statistics producers, rather than OSR, to decide on and explain the definitions used within any data collections and statistical outputs.

 This guidance does not set out harmonised standards for sex or gender identity definitions, as this is not within our remit as a regulator.
 We have, however, looked at how sex and gender identity have been defined within guidance published by other organisations.
-To provide a framework for using this guidance we have set out our interpretation of these terms.
+To provide a framework for using this guidance, we have set out our interpretation of these terms.
 We recognise that there will be differences in how familiar people are with the terms, that some people may prefer to use alternative terms than those set out below and that some people may feel that certain terms do not apply to them.

 When we use the term ‘sex’ in this guidance, we are referring to a binary variable categorised as female or male.
 In the UK, an individual’s legal sex is recorded at birth based on their biological characteristics.
-Individuals over the age of 18 can apply for a Gender Recognition Certificate (GRC) which enables them to change their legally recognised sex, including on their birth certificate.
+Individuals over the age of 18 can apply for a Gender Recognition Certificate (GRC), which enables them to change their legally recognised sex, including on their birth certificate.
 Where an individual has a GRC, their legally recognised sex may differ from their sex recorded at birth.

 When we use the term ‘gender’ in this guidance, we are referring to the socially constructed characteristics and behaviours of men, women, boys and girls.
-The concept of gender is not fixed and can vary from society to society and can change over time.
+The concept of gender is not fixed and can vary from society to society and change over time.
 We acknowledge that there are different interpretations of ‘gender’ and that the history of this term is complex.
 In addition, within official statistics data collections, the term ‘gender’ has often been used interchangeably with ‘sex’.

-When we use the term ‘transgender’, in this guidance we are referring to individuals whose gender identity is different from their sex recorded at birth.
+When we use the term ‘transgender’ in this guidance, we are referring to individuals whose gender identity is different from their sex recorded at birth.
 Some statistics producers are currently collecting, or may be considering collecting, information on an individual’s trans status or trans history.
 This guidance does not explicitly cover this approach to data collection.
 However, we consider that many of the principles of this guidance are still useful and applicable.

-Producers should be aware that an individual can change their sex listed on some documents to reflect their gender identity without changing their legally recognised sex with a GRC.
-These documents include a driving licence, passport, medical records, employment records or a bank account.
+Producers should be aware that an individual can change their sex on some documents to reflect their gender identity without changing their legally recognised sex with a GRC.
+These documents include a driving licence, a passport, medical records, employment records and a bank account.
 Statistics producers should account for this when they are producing definitions and providing guidance to respondents on how they should answer questions on sex or gender identity.

 Using terminology interchangeably

-We recognise that the terminology on this topic area is evolving which can be a challenge for statistics producers.
+We recognise that the terminology in this topic area is evolving, which can be a challenge for statistics producers.
 As a result, some producers may currently be using terminology that does not accurately reflect what they are trying to collect and report data on.
 This underlines the importance of clearly defining and explaining the terms being used, as well as not using terms interchangeably or as substitutions for each other.

 Questions used to collect data about sex and gender identity

-It is important that the collecting and reporting of data about sex and gender identity is based on users’ needs for data and statistics.
-How those data are captured will depend on various factors including the questions asked to survey respondents and the related guidance, or the data required for administrative systems.
-Different approaches can be taken in designing questions to collect these data and – while we support producers taking account of comparability, data quality and respondent acceptability – ultimately it is the decision of the statistics producer or producer organisation as to exactly which questions and what guidance are used.
+It is important that the collection and reporting of data about sex and gender identity is based on users’ needs for data and statistics.
+How those data are captured will depend on various factors, including the questions asked to survey respondents and the related guidance, or the data required for administrative systems.
+Different approaches can be taken in designing questions to collect these data, and – while we support producers taking account of comparability, data quality and respondent acceptability – ultimately it is the decision of the statistics producer or producer organisation as to exactly which questions and what guidance are used.

 Our guidance does not assume a particular question set is used to collect data about an individual’s sex and gender identity.
 This guidance remains relevant in its application of the principles of the Code regardless of the questions used to collect these data.